OptimisticLock/GeometryD/README.md

 This is the latest snapshot of the  renderer [svg/render.html](svg/render.html).
 ![Snapshot](svg/snapshot.png).

-It calculates arc centers and  angles correctly.
+It calculates arc centers and  angles correctly, and approximates arcs with chords with a given maxium deflection.
+Does that suboptimally though, by using insribed polygons.

-Also, serialization finally fixed, after all the refactoring.